 - At least 16 semester credits must be NMU credits

-Students transferring to the Master of Arts and Sciences degree program from another NMU graduate program must not have completed more than 8 credit hours from the program in which they were admitted.
+Students transferring to the Master of Interdisciplinary Studies degree program from another NMU graduate program must not have completed more than 8 credit hours from the program in which they were admitted.
 Also, students must not have any graduate course with a grade lower than a B and otherwise be in good standing.